70 Powerful Swami Vivekananda Quotes for Daily Inspiration, Strength & Success

 Takeaway: Your thoughts shape your destiny.

-Takeaway: Virtue + patience create unstoppable results.
+Takeaway: Virtue and patience create unstoppable results.

 Next: Life & Purpose →